swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 > Tip: Sloths require sustenance to perform activities.

 The text of an aside can use the same style attributes as other text, and include links to other content, including symbols.
+However, asides don't provide support for multiple paragraphs, lists, code blocks, or images.

 ### Include Special Characters in Text